 Related: hone in your crosshairs on the best sniper games around

 At the start of each mission you’re presented with a briefing, handed a map, compass, watch, and notebook.
 Then you’re booted onto an unforgiving island in 1980s Eastern Europe.
 You might be guarding a base, engaging in reconnaissance, bearing down on an objective, or simply driving a truck – but all the time, you’ll be acutely aware of the sudden death that awaits you if you slip up.
 Bohemia’s Arma 3 is a successful (and far prettier) continuation of the same feel.

 Here’s a description of an unassuming hamlet on The Witcher 3’s map: “The inhabitants of this village were relieved when they learned the path of the marching armies had shifted slightly and passed their village by.
 Then, one night… they changed their mind.”

 That cruel sense of circumstance and (sometimes literal) gallows humour is typical of The Witcher 3, and its Velen area in particular.
 In a country reduced to mud by forces battling to reach more strategically important settlements, the focus is placed on the people trampled underfoot.
 The indiscriminate cost of war is weaved into quests, incidental descriptions, and the world itself.

 “As Poles, we’ve a strong folk memory of World War II,” CD Projekt writer Magdalena Zych tells us of The Witcher 3’s depiction of war.
 “Even if it’s something we heard from our grandparents or great grandparents, we can relate to people living under foreign occupation.
 It’s not hard to imagine for us.”
-Sure, swords and sorcery might not be what initially leaps to mind when you think of the best war games, but The Witcher 3’s sobering depiction of life in a war-torn nation makes it more than worthy of inclusion.
+Sure, what is seen by many as one of the sauciest sex games on PC doesn’t initially leaps to mind when you think of the best war games, but The Witcher 3’s sobering depiction of life in a war-torn nation makes it more than worthy of inclusion.